 Q: Who is coming to mark the utility lines?

 Each 811 Member facility owner marks their own buried facilities; therefore several different companies will be sending their representative to your dig site.
-You should make sure the dig site is accessible for the 2-day or 10-day time frame to ensure all of the locate staff have access to meters, transformers, pedestals etc. to mark facilities in conflict with your project.
+You should make sure the dig site is accessible for the 2-day or 10-day time frame to ensure all of the locate staff has access to meters, transformers, pedestals etc. to mark facilities in conflict with your project.

 Q: How long is a locate good for?

-There is no standardized or legislated time a locate is good for.
 AK State Law requires you to give notice up to 15 working days prior to excavation; 20 working days in remote areas.
 It is the excavator’s responsibility to maintain markings.
 Given the volatile Alaskan weather and the constant changes to an active construction site’s conditions; if you can’t see the marks clearly don’t guess – call for a relocate to get the marks refreshed.

 Q: What is the standard depth for buried utilities?

 811 Alaska Digline does not have buried facility depth information.
 Facilities are generally buried according to code requirements at the time of installation.
 Post-installation depth varies due to erosion, ditching, extreme weather conditions (frost heaves, earthquakes etc.), grading, landscaping etc. The depth of facilities cannot be guaranteed; therefore, excavators are required to hand dig within two feet of either side of the buried utility, or if digging deeper than ten feet, hand dig within 30 inches of the outside dimensions of the line.

 Q: What colors do the utilities use to mark underground utility lines?